You want your children to focus on one specific sport, so they can be a star player. But, is that the right thing to do?

 Under tremendous pressure to stand out and win, young athletes often specialize in one sport way too soon.
 But studies are inconclusive that training in one sport is the ultimate path to becoming an elite athlete.
 So, does the risk of specializing early outweigh the risk of an overuse injury?

-To learn more about overuse injuries and common injuries we spoke with Seth C. Gamradt, MD, and director of orthopaedic athletic medicine and associate professor of clinical orthopaedic surgery, and Dr. James E. Tibone, MD, Moss professor of sports medicine, professor of clinical orthopaedic surgery at the USC Department of Orthopaedic Surgery at Keck Medicine of USC.
-Both work with USC athletes and other major sports teams like the New York Giants and the Los Angeles Dodgers, Lakers, Kings and Rams.
+To learn more about overuse injuries and common injuries we spoke with Seth C. Gamradt, MD, director of orthopaedic athletic medicine and associate professor of clinical orthopaedic surgery, and James E. Tibone, MD, Moss professor of sports medicine and professor of clinical orthopaedic surgery at the Department of Orthopaedic Surgery at Keck Medicine of USC.
+Both work with USC athletes and other major sports teams, like the New York Giants, and the Los Angeles Dodgers, Lakers, Kings and Rams.

 Young athletes have more overuse injuries.
 Why?

-Overuse injuries are on the rise due to early specialization and longer sports seasons.
-Young people are playing the same sports year-around instead of switching sports every season.
-And it is not just one sport where these injuries are occurring – it is all of them: swimming, football, baseball and volleyball, to name a few.
+Overuse injuries are on the rise, due to early specialization and longer sports seasons.
+Young people are playing the same sports year-round instead of switching sports every season.
+And it is not just one sport where these injuries are occurring — it is all of them: swimming, football, baseball and volleyball, to name a few.
 However, the type of injury varies between sports.

 Call for an Appointment

 It is pretty clear that the more you perform a certain action to hone a skill, the more likely you are to master it.
 But, by specializing too soon, young athletes become more at risk of facing recurring injuries of overuse that can lead to lifelong problems and burnout.

 Types of Overuse Injuries